samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 ## Data Exploration

-The ipython notebook [Data Exploration](../notebooks/Data Exploration.ipynb) demonstrates use of the `load_data` method to load (and optionally download) the avian vocalizations dataset and includes some exploratory data visualizations.
+The included ipython notebook [Data Exploration](../notebooks/Data Exploration.ipynb) demonstrates use of the `load_data` method to load (and optionally download) the avian vocalizations dataset and includes some exploratory data visualizations.
 In order to verify that the dataset has a balanced number of samples per class, this distribution is shown in the following graph.

 ![Number of Audio Samples per Species](../notebooks/Data Exploration_files/Data Exploration_4_1.png){#fig:samples_per_species}